winne27/fhem.js/README.md

 The websocket connection will deliver this values just in time.
 Furthermore fhem commands could be send other this connection.

 # Install

 Install first node.js on the server on which fhem is installed.
+Ensure that telnet is enabled on the standard fhem server.

 Install node.js plugin socket.io with

     npm install -g socket.io